 The threat we face from terrorism is significant.
 As we have seen in the UK and across Europe attacks can happen at any time and any place without warning.
 Understanding the threat we all face and of the ways we can mitigate it can help keep us safer.

-For guidance on steps you can take at your event please refer to the Crowded Places Guidance https://www.gov.uk/government/publications/crowded-places-guidance
+For guidance on steps you can take at your event please refer to: